Atharv-Heart/Heart-Readme/README.md

 Here's how you can use Atharv:

 1. Sign in to the app and access your camera scanner.
-2. Explore historical sites and scan objects to reveal their historical significance.
+2. Explore historical sites and scan objects to reveal their past glory.
 3. Enjoy the AR guides, games, and navigation features.
 4. Collect coins and redeem rewards at local shops.